KCL-Planning/ROSPlan/_tutorials/tutorial_10.md

 [ INFO] [1528191989.410538907]: KCL: (dock) Ready to receive
 ```

-Open a second terminal, source the workspace, and look at the contents of three of those messages using `rostopic echo`:
+Open a second terminal, source the workspace, and look at the contents of three of those messages using rostopic echo:

 ```
 rostopic echo /rosplan_knowledge_base/pddl_action_parameters -n 3